Memorista/memorista-client-ui/README.md

-# :books: Guesty Client UI
+# :books: Memorista Client UI

 > Offer guestbook functionality on any website in just a few steps.